learn-co-curriculum/phase-1-array-foreach-method/README.md

-# forEach: The Unexpressive Iterator
+# forEach: The Iterator of No Return

 ## Learning Goals

 - Use `forEach()` to work with an array
-- Explain why `forEach()` is the iterator method we should use least
+- Explain why `forEach()` is the "least expressive" iterator method
 - Identify use cases for `forEach()`

 ## Introduction